bsmith89/StrainFacts/README.md

 # StrainFacts

-StrainFacts is a "strain deconvolution" tool, inferring strain genotypes and their relative abundance across samples directly from metagenotype data[^metagenotype-meaning].
+StrainFacts is a "strain deconvolution" tool, which infers both strain genotypes and their relative abundance across samples directly from metagenotype data[^metagenotype-meaning].

 [^metagenotype-meaning]: A "metagenotype" is a data matrix of counts of how many reads in a shotgun metagenomic sequence library contained each allele at a